Rbetesh22/Rbetesh22/README.md

 # Hey!
 I'm Ralph Betesh 👋

 ## About Me
-I'm a rising junior @ Columbia studying CS hoping to leverage the power of big data and AI to change the world.
+I'm a rising junior @ Columbia studying CS and a full-stack software developer.
+Nice to meet you!

 ### 🎓 Education
 - **Columbia University in the City of New York**